Relintai/pandemonium_engine_docs/tutorials/performance/optimizing_3d_performance.rst

 worth making.

-In general, if several lights need to affect a scene, it's best to use :ref:`doc_baked_lightmaps`.
+In general, if several lights need to affect a scene, it's best to use `doc_baked_lightmaps`.
 Baking can also improve the scene quality by adding indirect light bounces.

 Animation and skinning